arduino/ArduinoCore-mbed/README.md

 # ./mbed-os-to-arduino LPC546XX:LPC546XX
 ```

 This will produce almost all the files needed.
-To complete the port, add the board specifications to `boards.txt` (giving it an unique name) and provide `pins_arduino.h` and `variants.cpp` in `variants/$ALREADY_SUPPORTED_BOARD_NAME` folder.
+To complete the port, add the board specifications to [`boards.txt`](https://arduino.github.io/arduino-cli/latest/platform-specification/#boardstxt) (giving it a unique ID) and provide `pins_arduino.h` and `variants.cpp` in `variants/$ALREADY_SUPPORTED_BOARD_NAME` folder.
 Feel free to take inspirations from the existing variants :)

-For boards not supported by mainline `mbed-os`, the same applies but you should provide the path of your `mbed-os` fork
+For boards not supported by mainline Mbed OS, the same applies but you should provide the path of your Mbed OS fork

 ```
 cd $sketchbook/hardware/arduino-git/mbed